Crowfoot: North-West Rebellion

 In 1885 Louis Riel returned to Canada after spending several years in the United States in exile.
 In what is now Saskatchewan, he created a Métis provisional government after rising tensions between the West and Ottawa.
 The creation of this provisional government and their demands for a Métis land is what eventually led to the North-West Rebellion.
-This rebellion was composed primarily of Métis supporters, but it also had some support from local Native tribes who had grown resentful of the incursions by settlers onto their lands and who feared that their people would be swallowed by the influx of people from the East.
+This rebellion was composed primarily of Métis supporters, but it also had some support from local tribes who had grown resentful of the incursions by settlers onto their lands and who feared that their people would be swallowed by the influx of people from the East.
 These rebels hoped to gain the support of the powerful Blackfoot nation to defeat the settlers and the coming Canadian Militia.

 During the North-West Rebellion Crowfoot removed himself and his people from the fighting for as long as possible.
 He knew that the rebel fighters were fighting a losing battle, but on the other hand his adopted son Poundmaker was deeply involved in the conflict.
-Crowfoot was also aware of the fact that the Blackfoot were not treated much better by the Métis who were then fighting the Canadian government.[?]
+Crowfoot was also aware of the fact that the Blackfoot were not treated much better by the Métis who were then fighting the Canadian government.

 While the rebellion was ongoing, agents from both sides of the conflict sought to gain the support of the Blackfoot nation.
 It was mainly due to the respect the warriors of the nation gave Crowfoot that they followed his instruction to not become involved in the fighting.

 However, after much debate Crowfoot did choose to back the Crown, though he continued to remain as removed as he could.
 Despite his agreement with the Crown he allowed Cree refugees into his camp during the rebellion.
 Due to Crowfoot's hesitancy to be involved in the rebellion, the loyalty of the Blackfoot nation was questioned.
 Crowfoot's involvement in the rebellion was centred entirely on his loyalty to the Blackfoot tribe.

 After the rebellion

 At the end of the rebellion Poundmaker was in jail and set to go to trial in Regina.
 Crowfoot sent Lieutenant Governor Edgar Dewdney a letter asking him to grant Poundmaker a pardon.
 Crowfoot's request was denied, and Poundmaker was found guilty and sentenced to serve three years in a penitentiary.
 He ended up serving only six months and was released at the request of Dewdney.

 Upon being released Poundmaker returned to visit Crowfoot to reconnect with his adopted father.
 During this visit he died, potentially as a result of his deteriorating health from his prison stay.
 This devastated Crowfoot as his only healthy son was dead.

-The refusal by Crowfoot to provide aid to the rebellion made the Canadian government regard him as a potentially useful ally for negotiating treaties with the Blackfoot and other Native nations.
+The refusal by Crowfoot to provide aid to the rebellion made the Canadian government regard him as a potentially useful ally for negotiating treaties with the Blackfoot and other First Nations.
 The treaty that was the most important for Crowfoot and the Blackfoot was called Treaty 7.